Final report for LNC21-456

 Title: “Rye cover crop termination timing: weed suppression and yield impacts”

-Presentation summarized 2023 results and recommendations from project ONC23-135 which led into a broader discussion and results sharing from this project.
+Presentation summarized 2023 results and recommendations from project ONC23-135 which led to a broader discussion and results sharing from this project.
 Our message: stay the course with covers even with bad experiences in 2023.
 The data shows positive yield responses following rye when terminated early, even in a drought.

 122 participants, 75 farmers, 23 professionals